Last Updated: October 1, 2015 12:49:39 PM PDT

-Read about the Employee-Student Program available to career employees at UCSD.
+Read about the Employee-Student Program available to career employees at UC San Diego.

-Important note for those taking graduate-level courses: Some UCSD graduate degree programs are self-supporting, and therefore do not participate in the educational discount program.
+Important note for those taking graduate-level courses: Some UC San Diego graduate degree programs are self-supporting, and therefore do not participate in the educational discount program.
 Before applying for the discount, be sure to check with the program's home department to confirm that the discount applies.

 - Determine your eligibility.

-- Employees are eligible if they are in a career position and past their probationary period.
+- Fall, Winter and Spring: Employees are eligible if they are in a career position and past their probationary period.

 - Get approval to take classes

 - Campus-funded employees, except those in Health Sciences.